3Threads/Quiz-Time/README.md

     - Upon completing the quiz, users are provided with their score and the opportunity to rate and comment (Extension).
     - Users have the potential to elevate their rank by creating quizzes and attaining scores, influenced by a specific algorithm.
 Incorrect answers may result in a rank reduction.
 (Extension).
+    - Comments and Ratings can be sorted from the oldest to the newest or from the newest to the oldest.
+First comment is always User's one.
+(Extension).

 - **Chat page** <br/>
     - Users can engage in real-time communication with their friends through the chat feature (Extension).
     - The chat functionality ensures seamless interactions without the need for page refreshes (Extension).
     - New messages pop up to the top (Extension).
     - Unseen messages are highlighted on the left side of the username and new messages quantity (Extension).
     - Users can enhance their conversations with the availability of emoticons and emojis (Extension).